 - As mentioned above, day old cold rice is best, but if you can't do that there is a trick First, layer a baking tray with parchment paper.
 Then, spread the warm cooked rice on top.
 Add to the fridge for 15-20 minutes until cold.
 Remove and use in your fried rice recipe!

 Steps to cook this recipe:

 First, cook the white rice

-Follow the steps above to cook the price to perfection.
+Follow the steps above to cook the rice to perfection.
 If you are making the rice the day of, make sure to wait until it is cold before adding it to fried rice.
-Just to reiterate it once more, day old cold rice works best in this recipe!
+Just to reiterate it once more, day-old cold rice works best in this recipe!

 Next, prep the veggies & make the sauce

 Before cooking this recipe, make sure to chop and prep every ingredient.
 Fried rice really only takes around 8 minutes from start to finish, so you need everything prepped before starting.

 This means adding the vegan butter to the wok, chopping & dicing the veggies, and mixing together the soy sauce, rice wine vinegar, and sugar for the vegan fried rice sauce.

 Cook everything in a Wok!

 First, add in the vegan butter and turn on the heat.
 Once it has melted, add in the onions and sauté for about 2 minutes.
 Then, add in the carrots, edamame, & peas and sauté for an additional 2-3 minutes.